nens/threedi-docs/source/f_problem_solving.rst

 3) Check combinations of nodes with a small storage area and pump stations with a large capacity.
 Make sure the 'gemaalkelder/pump basement' is large enough
 4) Check if there are pump stations that are pumping to another 1D-node within the same 2D-computational cell
 5) Check if there are sewers smaller than 1 meter
 6) Put the 'pump_implicit_ratio' in the numerical settings to 1.
-This makes sure that the model calculates smoothly for pump stations (see  :ref:`pump_implicit_ratio` )
+This makes sure that the model calculates smoothly for pump stations (see  :ref:`matrixsolvers` --> pump_implicit_ratio)